haider-sama/Haideron-LMS/README.md

 # - Add it to your .env file as:
 # DATABASE_URL=postgres://username:password@db.supabase.co:5432/postgres

-# 🐳 2.
-Setup with Docker (Optional)
-# If you want a full local environment:
-docker compose up --build

-# This will:
-# - Run client & server containers
-# - Optionally start Postgres & Redis locally
-# - Expose ports for development

 # 📧 3.
 Configure Nodemailer for Email
 # Add these to your .env file: